Ovarian hormones, Menopause, Functions of estrogen and progesterone in pregnancy

 At the age of 45-50 years, the sexual cycles usually become irregular and ovulation fails to occur during many of the cycles, The cycles cease and the female sex hormones diminish rapidly, The cause of menopause is “burning out of the ovaries FSH and LH are produced in large and continuous quantities because there is no ovarian hormone to inhibit them.

-The loss of the estrogens often causes marked physiological changes in the function of the body, including hot flashes characterized by extreme flushing of the skin, psychic sensations of dyspnoea, irritability, fatigue, anxiety, and occasionally various psychotic states.
+The loss of estrogens often causes marked physiological changes in the function of the body, including hot flashes characterized by extreme flushing of the skin, psychic sensations of dyspnoea, irritability, fatigue, anxiety, and occasionally various psychotic states.

 Abnormalities of Secretion by the Ovaries